 The simple lotus pose, with its seated posture and twisted legs, helps in fighting the sleep disorder called insomnia in you.
 The continues breathing pattern wakens your consciousness and well- being.
 Along with that the open hips, releases stress, gifting you a good night sleep without any breakage in between.

+Improved posture is one of the first and most obvious Padmasana benefits.
 Being a sitting pose, lotus pose is performed with a straight and erect spine.
 Maintaining the straight posture for a prolonged duration improves the suppleness and maintains the curves perfectly, improving your posture.
 This also reduces the risk of back aches if practiced on a daily basis.

 The lotus yoga pose is said to be the meditative pose that stretches and extends your muscles to the core.
 This opens up the tight muscle tissues reducing the muscular tension.
 Once this is on the process it brings the pressure under control and maintains it on a normal basis.

-Continues the practice of the padmasana yoga, opens up the lungs and boosts up the lung capacity to hold up breathe and allows the large intake of oxygen.
+Continues the practice of the Padmasana yoga, opens up the lungs and boosts up the lung capacity to hold up breathe and allows the large intake of oxygen.
 The breathing pattern, with continues, inhale and exhale suffices this.
 As the oxygen intake is high, the blood flow rate through vessels carrying oxygen is also at a high pace, enhancing the circulation.
 This also reduces the risk of heart attacks or strokes to a very extent.

-Now, these are a few of the major benefits of padmasana yoga.
+Now, these are a few of the major benefits of Padmasana yoga.
 We know it does sounds interesting!